Temperature

 Bulk Temperature Measurements

-The most common application for temperature measurement sensors inside fresh concrete is to monitor the absolute maximum temperature of the concrete during curing / hydration, and relative temperature differentials between the centre and external surfaces.
+The most common application for temperature sensors in fresh concrete is to monitor the absolute maximum temperature of the concrete during curing / hydration and the relative temperature differentials between the centre and external surfaces.

-Traditionally concrete thermocouples and simple data loggers may have been used, but self contained temperature loggers are now common for on site applications where the reliability and security of data is essential.
+Traditionally concrete thermocouples and simple data loggers may have been used, but self contained temperature sensors are now common for on site applications where the reliability and security of data is essential.

 Concrete Maturity

-The Concrete maturity method is based on the american standard ASTM C1074 and is used to estimate the early age strength of in situ concrete using a calculated index value that is based on how long the concrete has been in place on site, and what the concrete temperature is during that time on site.
+The Concrete maturity method is based on the American standard ASTM C1074 and is used to estimate the early age strength of in situ concrete using a calculated index value that is based on how long the concrete has been in place on site and what the measured concrete temperature is during that time on site.

-A calibration curve for each mix design used in a project or in a precast yard allows the measured maturity index to convert to an Mpa strength value, reducing the need for early age cylinder breaks.
+A calibration curve for each mix design used in a project or in a precast yard allows the measured maturity index to convert to an Mpa early age compressive strength value, reducing the need for early age cylinder breaks or other means to establish strength for lifting precast or to remove formwork or traffic concrete on site.

 Hot Box Temperature Measurements